A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints: A novel image registration model and existence of minimizers

 \subsection{Proposed model}

-As described above, we can prevent folding of the transformation $\bar{\bm{\varphi}}$ by restricting the Jacobian determinant $ \det\big(\nabla \bar{\bm{\varphi}}(\bm{x}) \big)>0$.
-We propose to construct diffeomorphic model by taking the Jacobian equation $ \det\big(\nabla \bar{\bm{\varphi}}(\bm{x}) \big) = f(\bm{x})$ as a constraint, and maintaining the Jacobian determinant positive is equal to keeping the unknown relaxation function $ f(\bm{x})>0 $.
-Our new idea is to design a model that can allow $f(\bm{x})$ to be flexible and yet ensures $f(\bm{x})$ remain positive.
-This way, our new model is much simpler than similar models in the literature and is equally effective.
-Therefore, the proposed diffeomorphic registration model can be written as
+To prevent the folding of the transformation $\bar{\bm{\varphi}}$, it is necessary to ensure that $\det\big(\nabla \bar{\bm{\varphi}}(\bm{x})\big)$ is greater than zero.
+To achieve this, we propose a diffeomorphic model that incorporates the Jacobian equation $ \det\big(\nabla \bar{\bm{\varphi}}(\bm{x}) \big) = f(\bm{x})$ as a constraint, where the relaxation function $ f(\bm{x})>0 $ is unknown.
+Our new model is designed to provide flexibility to $f(\bm{x})$ while still guaranteeing its positivity.
+This simplifies our model compared to similar existing models in the literature while maintaining its effectiveness.
+Thus, the proposed diffeomorphic registration model can be expressed as

 where $\mathcal{V}$ is defined by